graiola/wolf-setup/README.md

 When docker is ready and running you can pull the docker image from [docker-hub](https://hub.docker.com/):

-+ Run `docker pull serger87/wbc:bionic` to download the bionic image.
++ Run `docker pull serger87/wolf:bionic` to download the bionic image.
-+ Run `docker tag serger87/wbc:bionic wbc:bionic` to rename the image.
++ Run `docker tag serger87/wolf:bionic wolf:bionic` to rename the image.
 + Finally you can launch the controller in the docker environment: `./run_docker.sh`

 You can see the avaialbe options with `./run_docker.sh --help`